SolidOS/solidos/README.md

 The mashlib can be used as the core of a native application.
 It has been tried on Mac OS using **electron**.
 The mashlib has been used before, originally in various apps, in specific data interactions in different domains.
 It has been used in a **browser extension** (in Firefox and later Chrome) to add data-handling capacity as native to the browser itself.

+## As a stand-alone web app

+Here SolidOS some of the functionality is availble as a [stand-alone web app](https://solid.github.io/mashlib/dist/browse.html).
+This app allows you to look at what a given thing, like a folder in someone's pod,  looks like in SolidOS.
+It doesn't have the general navigation, preferences, etc.

+## SolidOS as a Mac App: Data Kitchen

+The data kitchen is native Mac App which provides the SolidOS functionality to your solid pods, but also your local Mac files on your laptop.
+Your Documents folder can be a Solid pod too!
+This is very much in early experimental stage.
+[JeffX's version on github](https://github.com/jeff-zucker/data-kitchen)

+## SolidOS served from solid pod servers

-Several (personal) data stores will serve this HTML view as a sort of poor person's data browser extension, which loads the library and then tries to work as though the browser had been extended to understand data.
+Solid pod servers can serve this HTML view as a sort ad-hoc rather crude browser extension, which loads the library and then tries to work as though the browser had been extended to understand data.
+This has been done by solid servers for several years.

 ## The data browser hack: upgrading your browser